hmov110/Watch-Face-Studio-Faces/README.md

 * Disney Friends - by David Faulks.
 Slightly modded.
 Orginally "Disney Friends Silver"
 * Donald At Bat - Author uncertain.
 There is a very similar version by PaulBAMM00.
 This is based on "Donald At Bat v2.0"
 * Donald Duck - by Tag1tup4fun.
+* El Pato Naco - Donald from a Tobler Chocolate Wrapper.
+By Bri@n and j@y
 * Everest - Original author no known.
 * Fantasia Moon Phase - by Zedonite
 * Haunted Mansion Clock - the clock in the Hauted Mansion - Author unknown